percona/k8spxc-docs/docs/operator.md

 ### `haproxy.replicasLoadBalancerIP`

 The static IP-address for the replicas load balancer. **This option is deprecated and will be removed in future releases**.
-Use `haproxy.exposeReplicas.loadBalancerIP` instead |.
+Use `haproxy.exposeReplicas.loadBalancerIP` instead.

 | Value type  | Example    |
 | ----------- | ---------- |